alex-engelmann/gc_controller_tester/README.md

 ```

 **`pyusb` or `Pillow` not found (Python only):**

 ```bash
 pip install pyusb pillow
 ```

 **Device not found / permission error:**

 - Make sure the adapter is in Wii U mode
 - Re-run `./install-udev-rules.sh`
 - Unplug and replug the adapter

 **Controller not responding:**

 - Check the controller is plugged into port 1 of the adapter

 **Only one program can use the adapter at a time:**

 - Close any other instance of the tester before launching a second one

-## How it works

-Both programs communicate directly with the adapter via libusb, bypassing the Linux kernel's HID input layer entirely.
-They read raw 37-byte USB packets from the adapter at endpoint `0x81`, decoding button states and axis values according to the Wii U GameCube adapter protocol.

 ## Building from source